wrl297/LearnWD/README.md

 ## Directories

-- data/, include the sample of old data and the new data
+- data/, include the sample input of old data and the new data
 - toolKit/, include the evaluation parameters and measurement
 - components/, include the three key components to operate the data flow